Everything You Want to Know About

 When on, particles align, creating transparency for an open atmosphere and natural light

-Three terms you’ll hear a lot in discussions about smart glass are the types of active light control technologies:
+Three terms you’ll hear a lot in discussions about privacy glass are the types of active light control technologies:

 • Polymer Dispersed Liquid Crystal (PDLC)